-It took Persian cuisine more than 3000 years to become what it is today.
-The long history, ancient culture, and diverse climatic conditions coming from the vastness of the country have all influenced Persian Cuisine.
-If you are a foodie, we recommend you put Iran on your bucket list, there are thousands of Persian recipes to try in every corner of the country.
-Each province and city has a lot to offer in terms of food and drink regarding its geographical location and climate. we would welcome any inquiry you may have about traveling to Iran, please do not hesitate to contact us at email@example.com.
-Here are come classic Persian recipes cooked mainly in the south of the country, try a complete meal, and tell us how did you like it!
+More than 3000 years have passed for Persian Cuisine to become what it is today.
+The long history, ancient culture, and diverse climatic conditions coming from the vastness of this country have influenced Persian Cuisine.
+If you’re a foodie, we recommend you put Iran on your travel bucket list since there are thousands of Persian recipes to try in every corner of the country.
+Each province and city has many offers for food and drinks regarding its geographical location and climate.
+We would welcome any inquiry you may have about traveling to Iran.
+Please do not hesitate to contact us at email@example.com.
+Here are some classic Persian recipes cooked mainly in the country’s southern region.
+Try a complete meal, and tell us how you like it!

 4 medium eggplants